Bikeman868/OwinFramework/readme.md

 # OWIN Framework

-OWIN represents a great leap forward in enabling application developers to build their applications from components from multiple sources, but OWIN is just the starting point and we need more standardization if we want to be able to mix and match any OWIN middleware we want and have a working application with minimal knowledge of how the parts work.
+OWIN represents a great leap forward in standardizing the interface bewteen the hosting environment and the web application.
+It allows any web application to run on any hosting platform, and this standardization is helpful to everyone involved in web development.

+Another great thing about OWIN is that it defines only one very straightforward interface that does not place any constraints on the shaps of the application or the hosting platform, constraining only those things that absolutely have to be constrained to make OWIN possible.

+I wanted to extend these great OWIN concepts up to the next layer, and define a set of interfaces that place no unnecessary constraints on the shape of the middleware components whilst at the same time allowing middleware components to be switched out transparently in the same way that you can switch out the hosting service.

 Using only the OWIN specification I can't use any session or authentication middleware I like and have it work with any output rendering framework I like